Seeed-Studio/Seeed_Arduino_CAN/README.md

 To create connection with MCP2515 provide pin number where SPI CS is connected (10 by default) and mode

+The available modes are listed as follows:

+	MCP_CAN::MODE_NORMAL,
+	MCP_CAN::MODE_LOOPBACK,
+	MCP_CAN::MODE_LISTENONLY

+To work with network set baudrate.
 The available baudrates are listed as follows:

 	enum CAN_SPEED {